THINGS TO DO IN SUMMER IN ICELAND – BEST ACTIVITIES + TIPS

 It is also very romantic, so grab your lover or find one there and blissfully soak the day away.
 Get a glass of prosecco from the swim-up bar and you’re in heaven!
 Lose the crowds by wandering to the outer edges of the Lagoon.

 The Blue Lagoon is only about 30 minutes from the airport, so it makes sense to visit after you land or on your last day before heading to the airport.
-Give yourself plenty of time- we spent about 4 hours there but could have easily stayed all day.
-There are buses that will take to from the airport to the lagoon, or you can rent a car and drive yourself.
+Give yourself plenty of time.
+We spent about 4 hours there but could have easily stayed all day.
+Some buses will take to from the airport to the lagoon, or you can rent a car and drive yourself.

 Make sure that you book your Blue Lagoon tickets well in advance – the Blue Lagoon has become one of the main tourist attractions in Iceland and so this does not surprise it is so busy.